 Gebrewold’s persistence paid off, but his experience also underscores how there isn’t one clearly defined way to break into tech sales.

+A bachelor’s degree can lead to higher-paying positions, easier job mobility and more management opportunities.
+Some commonly held degrees by tech sales professionals include business and marketing degrees.
 But having a bachelor’s degree isn’t the only way to get into tech sales, and some companies don’t require a degree.
-There are a variety of sales bootcamps and courses that teach students how to build a sales pipeline, work with a CRM, communication strategies and sales methods, technical product presentations and coaching techniques.
+Sales bootcamps and courses can teach students how to build a sales pipeline, work with a CRM and perform other sales tasks.

 If a candidate follows a few tried-and-true tips, they can better their chances of landing an interview — and nabbing a job.

-3 Tips For Breaking Into Tech Sales
+Tips For Breaking Into Tech Sales

-1. Connect and network with other tech sellers to become familiar with the industry.
+- Connect and network with other tech sellers to become familiar with the industry.
 Read up on the books and sales methodologies they recommend.

-2. Showcase your listening and communication skills and treat the hiring company and manager like a prospect.
+- Showcase your listening and communication skills and treat the hiring company and manager like a prospect.
 Research their team, product and mission, and use that information to ask questions.

-3. Find creative ways to tell your story and showcase your skills.
+- Find creative ways to tell your story and showcase your skills.
 Send a video message or audio recording to the hiring manager to stand out.

 1. Connect With Other Tech Sales Professionals

+After joining LinkedIn in June of 2020, it didn’t take Gebrewold long to note that tech sales had its own jargon and values.
 If he wanted to work in tech, he realized he’d have to be seen as part of the tech sellers community.
 Fortunately, he found it to be one that welcomed outsiders eager to learn and join the fold.

 To immerse himself in the industry, he joined sales communities like RevGenius and engaged people in the comment sections of sales posts that caught his attention.
 When a rep shared something he wanted to learn more about, he’d reach out asking if they’d be open to meeting with him on Zoom to discuss.
 More times than not, they obliged.

 He used those opportunities to ask which frameworks and methodologies they found useful.
 Then he bought the accompanying sales books and read them.
-Over time, he picked up important tech sales jargon — like average recurring revenue, mutual plans and embedding/iFraming — and became well-versed on a variety of sales methodologies.
+Over time, he picked up important tech sales jargon — like average recurring revenue, mutual plans and embedding/iFraming — and became well-versed in a variety of sales methodologies.
 By the time he applied to Klue, he knew how to talk and think like a tech sales rep.

 In addition to education, mentoring relationships can also have a huge impact on a candidate’s odds of breaking into tech sales, Gebrewold said.
 Expanding mentorship opportunities is now a critical part of the sales community for Black sellers he went on to co-found, called Sales for the Culture.